Only plan with one other person (or max two others).

 When you have more than one person booking, asking questions, and paying, you get confusion.
 It doesn't matter if the vendor decisions are made by groupthink; one person should be in charge of all the vendor communication (for all vendors), from reaching out to final payment, and sending any information like rules or prices to the appropriate other guests or hired staff.
 When you don't, you run the risk of information being sent to a a person that may not read it or pass it along to the correct people.
 The main communications person can copy a co-coordinator, just so everyone's in the loop, but it's best for that person to remain the contact person outside of extenuating circumstances.

 Planning becomes streamlined with a custom package.
 Cookhouse handles a-la-carte vendor selection according to your preferences and budget (changes are certainly allowed), and you just tell us the time of the party and the number of guests, and show up for your event.
-Check out our Packages & Services page for some ideas of how we can help put together an event with personal touches and no hassle on your end.
+Check out our personal celebration options for some ideas of how we can help put together an event with personal touches and no hassle on your end.